Uvacoder/postings/README.md

 - [x] Iterate and render posts
 - [x] Add ability to delete a post
 - [x] Add UUID from npm for post ids
+- [x] Add search filter for posts
+- [x] Add sort posts by ascending/descending
 - [x] Add hide/show for posts form
 - [x] Setup localstorage as a mock database for persisting the posts
+- [ ] Figure out why posts aren't filtering the first item in the array

 ## Backend